Benjination/LearnLeaf/README.md

 ### Installation

-1. Download the Assignment Tracker App from (insert link).
+1. Download the LearnLeaf Organizer App from https://learnleaf-organizer.netlify.app/
 2. Install the app on your device.
 3. Open the app and create an account or log in.

 ### Usage

 1. **Add a Subject**: Navigate to the "Subjects" tab and click on "Add Subject."
 Enter the subject name and save.
-2. **Create an Assignment**: Go to the "Assignments" tab, click "Add Assignment," and fill in the details including the subject, title, description, and due date.
+2. **Create an Task**: Go to the "Tasks" tab, click "Add Task," and fill in the details including the subject, title, description, and due date.
 3. **Set Notifications**: Ensure notifications are enabled in your device settings to receive reminders about upcoming assignments.

 ## Support

-For any questions or issues, please contact our support team at [support email].
+For any questions or issues, please contact our support team at learnleaforganizer@gmail.com.

 ## Contributing